 You can have six incredible photos, and still sabotage your chances with one bad one.
 These photographic don'ts will make sure you have a bullet proof photo lineup:

 - Don't use a picture of yourself taken in front of a mirror (even if you keep your shirt on this time).
 Match.com recently surveyed its users, and found that 29% of women were turned off by a photo taken in front of a mirror with a smartphone.

 - Think about what that type of photo communicates – you don't have any friends who can take a picture of you, and you're not willing to invest more than 15 seconds to make a good impression.

 - The shirtless selfie – just don't.
 According to the same survey, 1 in 3 responding women said shirtless selfies were “downright offensive” and “an almost instant dealbreaker.”

 - Don't hide your face in your photos.
 File this under obvious, but if you're going to wear sunglasses and a hat in every single picture, or show yourself from neck down, she's going to wonder if you’re wanted by the authorities, married, hideous, or what else you might be trying to cover up.
 In fact, 23% of single women say this is their biggest pet peeve when it comes to online dating photographs.

 - Don’t use racy photographs.
 A full 75% of women say overtly sexual photographs are their biggest online dating foul.
 Keep it classy.

 - Don’t use obviously Photoshopped pictures, especially when it comes to selfies.
 Statistics show 61% of online daters think the most attractive photos are natural and unenhanced.
 This doesn’t mean that you shouldn’t ever touch up your photos, but it does mean you should make sure your photos don’t ever look touched up.

-Here are the types of photos to include:
+Here are 6 types of photos that can work well: